Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Minnesota and its opponents have combined for 51 points -- this matchup's point total -- just twice this season.
+- Minnesota and its opponents have combined for 51 points -- this matchup's over/under -- just two times this season.

 - Bowling Green's games have yet to go over 51 points this season.